kimmo1019/kimmo1019.github.io/content/opening/index.md

 ## How to Apply

 To apply for a position in our research group, please send your CV, a cover letter, and any relevant documents to Dr. Liu.
-We look forward to hearing from you!
+We look forward to hearing from you.